Statements, press releases as well as up-to-date text and graphics on the Mobility Data Space.

 On the recommendation of the German EU Council Presidency, with the Passau Declaration European transport ministers actively committed themselves to combining the EU’s national data spaces into a European Mobility Data Space.
 The EU Commission welcomes this initiative and will include it in the planned EU strategy for sustainable and intelligent mobility.

 Members of the Mobility Data Space receive broad-ranging support to help them successfully provide their data and develop data-driven business models.
 If they have questions or need support, they can contact the Mobility Data Space or us via the contact form at any time.
-In addition, the forum offers members access to professional know-how and a broad network for exchange and mutual support.

 However, the main support offered by the Mobility Data Space to its members is the broad network of service partners and their services.
 They help with technical onboarding, process management or strategic questions.
 Would you like to learn more about these support services?
 Then visit our presentation of the service partners and their services.